rwwarren/golang-webserver/timeserver/readme.txt

-    GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORT      Set the port for the server to run on
-    V         Will display the server version and quit
+    GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORT      Set the port for the server to run on LOG       Set the log filename for the logs to go to V         Will display the server version and quit